FREEZX/nuke.js/README.md

     ├── lib             (Bower dependencies destination)
 ```

+It is recommended to use [editorconfig](http://editorconfig.org/) with your editor to be able to have the same file formatting across editors.

-With folder structure out of the way, let's check out how our backend works.
+With structure out of the way, let's check out how our backend works.

 ## Backend
 First thing to do when starting a new project is setting up models.